GarethMSheldon/MikLink-PortToPython/README.md

 ## Acknowledgements

-This Python CLI tool is **purely inspired** by the **MikLink Android app** created by **ShitWRKS**.
+This Python tool is **purely inspired** by the **MikLink Android app** created by **ShitWRKS**.
 The original Android project (for RouterOS 7.x) turns a MikroTik RouterBoard into a cable testing probe with a beautiful UI and PDF reporting.
-This Python version adapts the same concept for RouterOS v6.x and command-line automation.
+This Python version adapts the same concept for RouterOS v6.x and adds a cross-platform GUI.

 Special thanks to the original authors for proving that a €100 MikroTik can replace a $2000 Fluke tester.